 There are different types of annuities and they can each be held to different taxation rules.
 When someone obtains or purchases an annuity, they are often confused about what to expect from the IRS.
 With such complexities involving taxation, many annuitants make the wise decision to consult with a tax professional, so they can be sure they are paying appropriately.

 Taxes will not be due on an annuity until payments are received or a lump sum is withdrawn.
 Withdrawals and any lump sum distributions are considered income by the Internal Revenue Service and they will be taxed as such.
-These withdrawals are not taxed at the lower capital gains tax rate.
+State taxes may also apply, depending on where you live.

 Qualified or Non-Qualified?